agera-edc/IdentityHubOld/README.md

 Temporary repository to get started with the Identity Hub for the MVD.

-## Run identity Hub locally
+## Run and develop identity Hub locally

-In order to be able to compile and run this project, you need to follow the instructions below:
+In order to be able to develop and run this project, you need to follow the instructions below:

 ### Publish DataspaceConnector artifact